madcarbone-ctrl/Rider/README.md

 Fuel cost is calculated as:

-estimated liters × €/L price of the period
+**estimated liters × €/L price of the period**

 This prevents:
-- falsely “negative” months
+- falsely "negative" months
 - distortions caused by advance refueling

 ---